ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Bytes.length b` is the number of bytes in the sequence of
+The call `length b` is the number of bytes in the sequence of
       bytes `b`.
 Note: `Bytes.length` is another name for `Bytes.size`.